 Flameworker, Mother, Wife:

 I communicate using objects as metaphors.
 From quilts and teapots, to sailors' valentines and cages, I am interested in the stories objects tell and how we elevate them into heirlooms.
 Filled with personal content and commentary about society, the hard work of relationships, and my experience as a mom, my work tells many stories.
 The work is autobiographical, and although objects are my vehicle, I think of them as self portraits as each series reflects the timely concerns of my life.
-I hope you can take the time to investigate my different series located in the drop down menu and explore the ideas behind the work.
+I hope you can take the time to investigate my different +Series located in the drop down menu and explore the ideas behind the work.
 You will find answers to many frequently asked questions about my process under How It All Works.

 Kari holding a really BIG banded vessel blank in 2019.

 Primarily a flame worker, I approach my work in a painterly fashion.
-Pulling my own cane and coloring it with glass powders, allows for crossover between the hot shop and the torch and the occasional collaboration with my husband Marc Petrovic with whom I share a studio in Cleveland, Ohio.
+Pulling my own cane and coloring it with glass powders, allows for crossover between the hot shop and the torch and the occasional collaboration with my husband Marc Petrovic with whom I share a studio in Ohio.

 I can be reached at kari@karirussell-pool.com